robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 .. note:: You can use one of the dummy reels to test functionality.

-You can enter the BID manually, by copying and pasting the BID, or by using a barcode scanner attached to your PC.
+You can enter the BID manually, by copying and pasting the BID, or by using a QR code scanner.
 Next, you need to specify the Product Cloud API into which you would like to provision the devices.
-Simply click Add to complete the provisioning process.
+Simply click **Add** to complete the provisioning process.
 You should now see the batch of devices listed in your list of Infineon devices:

+ABCDEFGHIJKLMON Tahir - please replace with image #A06

 .. image:: ../img/pd-12.png
     :align: center
     :alt: Dashboard 2

-You will see a counter reflecting the number of binded devices and the number of provisioned devices, indicating the number of devices contained in that Product Batch ID.
+You will see a counter reflecting the number of bound devices and the number of provisioned devices, indicating the number of devices contained in that Product Batch ID.

 Binding and provisioning using a mobile browser
 """"""""""""""""""""""""""""""""""""""""""""""""

 CIRRENT™ Cloud ID offers a simplified mobile experience to speed up device provisioning in certain use cases – the factory floor, for example.
 To start the process of binding devices using a mobile device, simply navigate to the CIRRENT™ Cloud ID section in the CIRRENT™ Cloud.
 This will automatically display the following prompt:

+ABCDEFGHIJKLMON Tahir - please replace below with image #A03

 .. image:: ../img/pd-13.png
     :align: center